Skip to main content

 • Day 3: Payer freezes payment (freeze lasts 3 days per configuration)

-• Day 3-6: Payment frozen, release blocked
+• Day 3-6: Payment frozen, capture blocked

 • Day 6: Freeze expires automatically (or authorized address unfreezes early)